nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 NexentaEdge implements a Manifest-Token as the cryptographic hash of the payload of the Version Manifest chunk.

+## Getting Objects
+The S3 API already supports ranged gets.
+This already translates to fetching only the specific chunks required.
+No further optimizatio of the API is needed.
+Applications do not need to explicitly request chunks using their Chunk IDs.

 ## Editing Objects
 Users edit objects by creating a new pending object, applying edits to the pending object and then committing the pending object.
+As with Getting objects, there are no explicit maniupulation of chunk references.
+However, chunk identifiers (CHIDS) are used to probe for duplicate chunks.

+To enable specifying edits that are more complex than simple appends a single put can be spread over multiple commands.
+However this remains a single operation that is considered to take place when the transaction is completed, not when each portion of it is specified.

-Edits made to a pending object are not visible to any other user until the commit.
+Edits are made to a pending object which is not visible to any other user until the commit.
 If the session performing the transaction is terminated the pending object version is aborted and all changed discarded.
 The user may also explicitly abort a pending object version.

 A transaction consists of:
 * A **"new"** command to create the new object version.
 This command specifies the base version and the editing mode.